riscv/docs-resources/normative-rules.md

 ## AsciiDoc Anchor Background

 AsciiDoc provides facilities to create invisible anchors associated with an entire paragraph or portions of a paragraph.
 These anchors are only visible in raw AsciiDoc files and are invisible in the PDF and GitHub AsciiDoc previewer.
-Each "tag" added to an AsciiDoc file to indentify normative text (remember, not always 1:1 mapping from normative rules to tags) has an associated anchor name.
+Each "tag" added to an AsciiDoc file to identify normative text (remember, not always 1:1 mapping from normative rules to tags) has an associated anchor name.
 These anchor names must be unique across all the AsciiDoc files used by a particular standard but aren't required to be unique across standards.
 Each RISC-V standard defines the naming convention of these anchor names but the anchor names must start with the prefix of "norm:" so they can be readily located by tools.

 AsciiDoc supports several styles of anchors:
 * _inline anchor_ such as:<br>